General Academic Regulations

 Final Grade Reports

 GUST follows a philosophy of progressive evaluation throughout each course.
 Students should enquire regarding their academic performance from their instructor during the semester.
-Final grade reports are available from the Admissions and Registration Department at the end of each semester.
+Final grade reports are available from the Registration and Enrollment Department at the end of each semester.
 Unofficial transcripts are available online.
 Grades may be withheld for non-compliance with University regulations.

 Transcripts

-The Dean of the Admissions and Registration Department will furnish transcripts of credits to a student upon written request.
-Transcripts are furnished to parents/guardians and other parties or institutions only after a student has filed a written consent with the Dean of the Admissions and Registration Department.
-There is a KD 5 charge per official transcript.
+The Registration and Enrollment department will issue transcripts of credits to a student upon online request.
+Transcripts are given to parents, guardians, and other parties or institutions only after a student has filed a written or electronic consent with the University Registrar.
+There is a KD 5 charge per official transcript; any additional transcript will cost KD 10.

-Requests for transcripts by organizations financially supporting a student or providing tuition reimbursement are not honored unless the student has filed a consent form with the Director of Admissions and Registration Department authorizing the release of such records.
+Requests for transcript by organizations financially supporting a student or providing tuition reimbursement are not honored unless the student has filed a electronic consent with the Registration and Enrollment department authorizing the release of such records.
 Transcripts are not issued to or for students who have financial obligations to the University until those obligations are paid in full.

 Grade Appeal Process